Ryll-Wojtaszczyk Formulas for bihomogeneous polynomials on the sphere: Rudin's Framework: Paving the Way to an Integral Formula

-Motivated by the practical difficulties of verifying the least restrictive definition of accessibility, we now introduce a more robust concept, which ensures accessibility.
-This stronger notion, as the name implies, will be the one we utilize for the applications discussed later.
+Motivated by the practical challenges in verifying the least restrictive definition of accessibility, we now introduce a stronger notion that implies accessibility, hence its name.
+Notably, for the applications we will explore later, this stronger notion is the one we will actually be employing.